Azareal/Gosora/docs/configuration.md

 LogDir - The directory in which logs are stored, with the exception of ops log, until a related bug is resolved.
 Default: ./logs/

 DisableSuspLog - Whether suspicious requests are logged in the suspicious request logs.
 Enabling this may make a site faster.
-Defaults to false.
+Defaults: false.

+DisableBadRouteLog - Whether requests referencing routes which don't exist should be individually logged.
+Enabling this may make a site faster.
+Default: false

 Related: https://support.cloudflare.com/hc/en-us/articles/212794707-General-Best-Practices-for-Load-Balancing-at-your-origin-with-Cloudflare